The Walls (song)

-"The Walls" is a song by American R&B singer Mario, featuring guest vocals from rapper American Fabolous.
-It was written by Mario and Fabolous along with Pierre Medor and Rico Love, both of whom also produced the song.
-"The Walls" was released by RCA Records on September 23, 2011 as a digital single, intended to serve as the lead single for Restoration, Mario's fifth studio album with RCA Records, but was later demoted in favor of new material.
+"The Walls" is a song by American R&B singer Mario, featuring guest vocals from American rapper Fabolous.
+It was written by both performers along with Pierre Medor and Rico Love, both of whom also produced the song.
+"The Walls" was released by RCA Records on September 23, 2011 as a digital single, intended to serve as the lead single for Restoration, Mario's fifth studio album with RCA that was ultimately scrapped.
 It reached number 58 on the US Hot R&B/Hip-Hop Songs chart.

 Background

 "The Walls" was written by Mario, featured vocalist Fabolous and its producers, Pierre Medor and Rico Love, for what was to planned to be released as Mario's fifth studio album under RCA Records, following his 2009 album D.N.A..
 In an interview with Rap-Up, Mario commented on the song: "It’s an incredible R&B record.
 It’s classic, it’s definitely going to stand out from everything that’s going on.
 It really pays homage to women who are comfortable with being sexy outside and they’re sexy with their men when they get home."
 Love further elaborated: "It’s just some classic R&B, just some fly music.
 Something to reemerge Mario in the scene.
 I’m very confident with the record.
 I believe it’s going to be a big record."